se-edu/learningresources/contents/testing/security-testing.md

 [^2]: [OWASP Zed-Attack-Proxy](https://www.zaproxy.org/getting-started/): A tool for conducting vulnerability assessments and penetration testing.
 [^3]: [Breakdown by SoftwareTestingHelp.com](https://www.softwaretestinghelp.com/how-to-test-application-security-web-and-desktop-application-security-testing-techniques/): A breakdown of security testing into common attack vectors and recommended tools.
 [^4]: [Wikipedia Article on Security Testing](https://en.wikipedia.org/wiki/Security_testing): Coverage on the abstract concepts of security testing and the taxonomy involved.
+[^5]: [2017 Cost of Data Breach Study](https://www.ibm.com/downloads/cas/ZYKLN2E3): IBM sponsored report for a study on the cost of data breaches in 2017.
-[^5]: [Overview by Guru99.com](https://www.guru99.com/what-is-security-testing.html): A brief summary of Security Testing and it's role in Software Testing.
+[^6]: [Overview by Guru99.com](https://www.guru99.com/what-is-security-testing.html): A brief summary of Security Testing and it's role in Software Testing.
-[^6]: [OWASP Secure Coding Practices](https://www.owasp.org/images/0/08/OWASP_SCP_Quick_Reference_Guide_v2.pdf): A quick reference guide for secure coding practices.
+[^7]: [OWASP Secure Coding Practices](https://www.owasp.org/images/0/08/OWASP_SCP_Quick_Reference_Guide_v2.pdf): A quick reference guide for secure coding practices.

 </div>